Badoit: After World War Two

 In the aftermath of World War II, Badoit left the pharmacy and entered supermarkets in 1954, which boosted sales.
 In 1960, Badoit joined forces with the Société des eaux minérales d'Évian, known as Évian, and in 1965 the two companies merged.

 In 1970 it became a fully owned subsidiary of Boussois Souchon Neuvesel, later to become Danone, and in 1973, the bottle was made of PVC for mass distribution.
 In 1982, the Bourse de la création Badoit (Badoit Creation Grant) was created to reward young talents in the catering industry.

 In 1999, the bottles were made of PET, and Danone withdrew from its glass business.

 In 2004, the more sparkling red Badoit was launched.
 In 2007, glass Badoit made a comeback with restaurants, and in 2015, Badoit launched its sparkling mineral water in cans.

-Today, Badoit is a well-established brand, with a total production of 300 million bottles sold worldwide.
+Today, Badoit is an established brand, with a total production of 300 million bottles sold worldwide.

 In June 2019, Danone announced that from that month onward, Badoit would no longer be available in the United Kingdom.
 Danone explained that, as Badoit is a natural mineral water, the company was conscious of the need to preserve the source and never collect more than nature can offer.
 The Saint Galmier region of France had been experiencing droughts over the past few years and this had affected the rate of groundwater replenishment.
 Danone believed that the responsible approach was to reduce the amount of Badoit it bottled and sold, to protect the source for future generations.